apify/apify-docs/docs/storage/dataset.md

 Talk about the API and provide links to several endpoints, such as update, create, get list of datasets.

 ADD HOW TO ADD DATA USING THE PUT DATA ENDPOINT

+The actual data is exported using the [Get dataset items] Apify API endpoint.
+This way you can easily share crawling results.

 ## [](#hidden-fields) Hidden fields